-- A venue and facilities for the community to participate in a number of sport and recreation activities (sports and active recreation activities as well as informal recreation opportunities) which supports the health and well-being of residents. - Forms part of a network of sports parks to meet the need of organised sports matches and practice. - Provides space for enhancing the landscape environment with gardens, trees, and grassed areas and contributes to the attractiveness of the township. - Provides environments that help to enhance the bio-diversity of the district and creates green corridors for birds and animals.
+- A venue and facilities for the community to participate in sport and recreation activities (sports and active recreation activities as well as informal recreation opportunities) which supports the health and well-being of residents. - Forms part of a network of sports parks to meet the need of organised sports matches and practice. - Provides a drawcard for visitors to the locality (especially the golf course and campground) that helps to support local businesses. - Provides for a camping experience in a rural setting. - A community hub that brings people together for recreation and social activities and helps to facilitate a sense of community and social connectedness. - Provides space for enhancing the landscape environment with gardens, trees, and grassed areas and contributes to the attractiveness of the rural community.